SaskTel Centre - Saskatchewan Rush

 Rush Into Saskatoon

 Until 2016 the province of Saskatchewan was home to just a single professional sports franchise: the Roughriders, playing in Regina as part of the Canadian Football League.
-That is no longer the case as the Saskatchewan Rush are now residing in Saskatoon.
+But since then, the Saskatchewan Rush have been residing in Saskatoon.

-The Rush had a busy and exciting 2015.
-In their 10th year of operation in the National Lacrosse League, they won their division for the third straight season, went to the Champion’s Cup for the second time, and won their first championship.
+The Rush were playing in Edmonton in 2015 when they won their National Lacrosse League division for the third straight season, went to the Champion’s Cup for the second time, and won their first championship.
 A few weeks later, the team announced that they were relocating from Edmonton to Saskatoon.

-The Original 16 Lounge is also open on the upper floor during the game, although you kind of have to go looking for it as there isn’t a lot of signage pointing the way.
+The Original 16 Lounge is also open on the upper floor during the game.
 The lounge is a quieter place to have a beverage and relax, with a few tables and TVs showing the game out in the arena.

-Box lacrosse is, without a doubt in my mind, the best spectator sport ever created.
+Box lacrosse is one of the best spectator sports ever created.
 It has everything that a sport needs to be entertaining: speed, power, finesse, subtlety, aggression, and a healthy dollop of rough-and-tumble to round it all off.
-I know people who aren’t into sports who will happily go see a couple NLL games a year.

-So it comes as no surprise that there’s some good energy in the building when the Rush take the floor, even given that the sport is relatively new to the fan base.
+So it comes as no surprise that there’s some good energy in the building when the Rush take the floor.

 There is always music playing at NLL games, which adds extra juice to the atmosphere and helps keep the fans engaged throughout the event.
 This is apparently a rather polarizing subject with most fans either loving it or hating it and not many in between.